JuliaAnimators/Javis.jl/contributing.md

 3. Finally, let's push these changes to GitHub using `git push --set-upstream origin [name of the branch you made]`

-An example would be this: Say if I make a branch called `thecedarprince-documentation` and changed `README.md`.
+An example would be this: Say if I make a branch based upon issue #22 which was a discussion about adding information on penguins to the documentation.
+I would create a branch called `tcp-documentation-22` and in it, changed `README.md`.
 In that file, all I added was how cool I think penguins are.
 I would do the following:

 ```
 git add README.md
 git commit -m "Added discussion about penguins"
-git push --set-upstream origin thecedarprince-documentation
+git push --set-upstream origin tcp-documentation-22
 ```

-If I have already pushed in the past and set the upstream to origin, then I could do `git push` instead of `git push --set-upstream origin thecedarprince-documentation`.
+If I have already pushed in the past and set the upstream to origin, then I could do `git push` instead of `git push --set-upstream origin tcp-documentation-22`.

 ## 4. Submitting your changes to the main project